Through thick and thin, pizza delivers

 WE’RE EATING MORE PIZZA NOW

-A 265-vote poll of local social media showed people ordering pizza an average 2.6 times a month during the pandemic.
+A 265-vote poll on local social media showed people ordering pizza on average 2.6 times per month during the pandemic.

-Of those indicating how their pizza habit had changed, only 7% reported ordering less than usual; 45% ordered the same amount (often on Friday Pizza Night); and 48% ordered more — in some cases “WAY more” — than usual.
+Of those indicating how their pizza habit had changed, only 7% reported ordering less than usual; 45% ordered the same amount (often on Friday Pizza Night); and 48% ordered more — in some cases much more — than usual.

 Greg Kinzel, an oncology nurse at Sarasota Memorial Hospital, confessed, “I ordered it, like, six to eight times a month — definitely more than average because there were so many new restaurants on the food delivery apps.”